Steckschwein/steckschwein.github.io/content/hardware/index.md

 ```

-Each register has bits 0-4 to contain the page number (actual 16k block within the 512k memory space), and bit 7 to select ROM or RAM.
+Each register has 8 bits.
+Bits 0-4 hold the page number (actual 16k block within the 512k memory space), and bit 7 is used to select ROM or RAM.
 Bits 5 and 6 are reserved for future use.
+So in theory, Page numbers below 128 refer to RAM, and page numbers above 128 refer to ROM.
+Practically, the maximum register number is 31 for each RAM or ROM, provided a 512k EEPROM is used.
+For now, it is 32k.

 Example:
 A register value of $81 (10000001) in register 3 will cause ROM bank 1 to be visible in Slot 3 ($c000-$ffff).